-During 2015, the subscription revenue generated from Bookshare was greater than the expenditures incurred during the year by \$70,730.
+In 2015, the subscription revenue generated from Bookshare was greater than the expenditures incurred during the year by \$70,730.
 In accordance with the U.S. Department of Education's federal award agreement, the Organization is to utilize the excess income for future allowable Bookshare expenditures not covered by the federal award.
+During 2016, the Organization expended the full excess income on allowable Bookshare expenditures.